Emil Roback

-Emil Pakebba Joof Roback (born 3 May 2003) is a Swedish professional footballer who plays as a striker for Thai League 1 club Muangthong United.
+Emil Pakebba Joof Roback (born 3 May 2003) is a Swedish professional footballer who plays as a striker.
 Born in Sweden to Gambian parents, Roback has represented Sweden at various youth levels internationally.

 Club career

 Early career

 Roback started playing football as a youngster with IFK Norrköping, before representing IK Sleipner and Västerhaninge IF in two brief spells.

 Hammarby IF

 In 2015, he joined the academy of Allsvenskan side Hammarby IF from Stockholm.
 On 3 January 2020, Roback signed his first professional contract with Hammarby.
 On 24 April 2020, Roback played striker alongside Hammarby IF shareholder Zlatan Ibrahimović in an internal friendly game with Hammarby during the COVID-19 pandemic that was televised by Dplay.

 Loan to Frej

 He was loaned out to affiliated club IK Frej in Ettan, Sweden's third tier, for the remainder of the 2020 season.
 He ended up playing 8 games for Frej in 2020.